-- In the recent year (fall 2001 to fall 2002), the housing market was strong, but there was a stabilization of demand after spring 2002.
-Buyers are tempted by low mortgage rates (6.2 percent for 30-year, no points) but are waiting for the right place, right timing, right price. - Realtors varied in their opinions as to the locus of the current housing market: - One realtor stated that the hottest market currently is for high-end homes in southern Yorktown (selling at \$600,000+).
-High-end homes in northern Yorktown (\$500,000+) and mid-range homes Townwide (\$350,000 to \$450,000) are also selling well, but sit on the market for slightly more time. - Another stated that houses in the range of \$300,000 to \$450,000 are selling well, with more limited demand for housing over \$450,000. - The differences between these two perspectives may be explained by the fact the different realty offices specialize in slightly different types and prices of housing. - The supply of townhouse units, condos, apartments, and senior housing is limited.
+- In the\recent year (fall 2001 to fall 20022009), the housing market was strongweak, but there was a stabilization of increasing demand after spring 2002throughout the year.
+Buyers are tempted by low mortgage rates (6.24.9 percent for 30-year, no points) but are waiting for the right place, right timing, right price. - Realtors varied in their were fairly consistent in their opinions as to the locus of the current housing market: - One realter stated that the The hottest market currently is for high-end-homes in southern Yorktown (selling at \$600500,000+).
+Higher-end homes in northern Yorktown (\$500,000+) and mid-range homes Townwide (\$350275,000 to \$450400,000) are also selling wellmore slowly; but sit on the market for slightly more timecurrently the town-wide absorption rate is around nine months. - -Another stated that houses in the range of \$300,000 to \$450,000 are selling well, with more limited demand for housing over \$450,000. - The differences between these two perspectives may be explained by the fact the different realty offices specialize in slightly different types and prices of housing. - The supply of townhouse units, condos, apartments, and senior housing is limited.
 Some of the demand goes unmet.
-Empty-nesters often want to downsize, but have limited options for housing in Town. - There is unmet demand for less expensive housing, including senior housing. - Jefferson Village townhouses: most desirable sell for \$150,000 to \$300,000. - Very few homes are available for less than \$300,000 (which buys you a 2-BR Cape Cod on a half-acre that needs work).

-- Condos and townhouses sell for close to \$300,000 - Rentals are expensive (2-BR apartment goes for \$1,200/month; 3-BR home goes for \$2,000/month, plus taxes and expenses). - Taxes do not appear to deter homebuyers.
+Empty-nesters often want to downsize, but have limited options for housing in Town. - There is unmet demand for less expensive housing, including senior housing. - Jefferson Village townhouses: most desirable sell for \$150,000 to \$300,000. - Very few homes are available for less than \$300,000 (which buys you a 2-BR Cape Cod on a half-acre that needs work). - Condos and townhouses sell for close tomore than \$300,000 - Rentals are expensive (2-BR apartment goes for \$\frac{1}{2},200/\text{month}; 3-BR home goes for \$2,\frac{000700}{700}/\text{month}, plus taxes and expenses). - Taxes do not appear to deter homebuyers.
 Taxes are generally higher in Yorktown compared to most areas of Cortlandt and Somers.
-HOWEVER, the Yorktown School District is seen as highly desirable and many people are willing to pay more to live there.
+However, the Yorktown School District is seen as highly desirable and many people are willing to pay more to live there.
 Also, Yorktown is known to have good municipal services.
-People feel like they are getting what they pay for. - Much of the demand for new housing comes from people moving north from NYC, the Bronx, and down County.
+People feel like they are getting what they pay for.

+- Much of the demand for new housing comes from people moving north from NYC, the Bronx, and down County.
 Yorktown is comparatively affordable when weighed against communities in southern Westchester. - Many of re-sales in Yorktown are generated by empty-nesters who are moving out of Town.
 This observation confirms some of the demographic trends discussed above.